Raptors coach says game boycott 'is on the table' as show of protest | CBC Sports

 Players for Toronto, Boston met Tuesday to discuss possible action ahead of Thursday's series opener

-The best-of-seven Eastern Conference semifinal is slated to start Thursday night at Walt Disney World Resort near Orlando, Fla.

-Raptors players Fred VanVleet and Norman Powell spoke Tuesday about the need to do more in the aftermath of another shooting of a Black man by police.

-Jacob Blake was shot multiple times in the back by police in Wisconsin last weekend.
+The 26-year-old Siakam said he wouldn't watch the video of Blake being shot multiple times in the back by police in Kenosha, Wis.

+The Raptors' all-star said watching the death of George Floyd on video — Floyd died after a white police officer pressed his knee against Floyd's neck on May 25 in Minneapolis — had traumatized him.

+On Wednesday, the Milwaukee Bucks decided to boycott Game 5 of their series against the Orlando Magic, refusing to leave the locker room.

+Bucks players made the decision in the wake of Blake's shooting, ESPN's Adrian Wojnarowski said.

-The Raptors have been at the forefront of the NBA's social justice initiatives, arriving to the league's Walt Disney World campus earlier this summer in buses emblazoned with the slogan "Black Lives Matter" and asking for justice for George Floyd, Breonna Taylor and other Black people who have been killed by police.
+The Raptors have been at the forefront of the NBA's social justice initiatives, arriving at the league's Walt Disney World campus earlier this summer in buses with "Black Lives Matter" written in huge block letters, and asking for justice for Floyd, Breonna Taylor and other Black people who have been killed by police.
+They've knelt for both the American and Canadian anthems before games.

 The video was part of a countersuit, following a lawsuit by Alameda County sheriff's deputy Alan Strickland.